-Richard Caldicott's 2009 exhibition of large format works saw him mark a fundamental shift and return to previous concerns, that of the still life motif, "I wanted to deal with concrete objects again."
+Richard Caldicott's 2009 exhibition of large format works marked a fundamental shift and saw the artist return to previous concerns, that of the still life motif.
+"I wanted to deal with concrete objects again."

 By stacking one cup over another they are transformed into glowing, colour saturated sculptural forms - finely balanced acts and playful combinations of translucency and opacity, set against black backgrounds.
 The minimalist and elegant grandeur of these towers belie their throwaway function and Caldicott plays with the notions of balance, repetition and rhythm, as well as light and reflection as a means of dematerialising the objects.